wandering-nora/SV01Chronicles/README.md

 ```
 TEST_RESONANCES AXIS=X
 ```
-Now place the accelerometer one the bed (I just taped it really well).
+Now place the accelerometer on the bed (I just taped it really well).
 Measure the resonance with
 ```
 TEST_RESONANCES AXIS=Y